bckash/bckash/README.md

-⚡️ dwelling in the fundmentals.
+⚡️ dwelling in the fundmentals,
+📐 probably building new website now.